RIKEN-RCCS/lens3/doc/user-guide.md

 ```

 Lens3 consists of Mux and Api -- Mux is a multiplexer and Api is a
-setting Web-UI.
+setting Web-API.
 Others are by third party.
 MinIO is an open-source
 but commercially supported S3 server.
 Redis is an open-source
 database system.
 A reverse-proxy is not specified in Lens3 but it is
 required for operation.